neuefische/web-exercises/sessions/js-array-methods-1/filter/README.md

 # Array Methods: `filter`

-This codesandbox offers a some exercises to recap the array method `filter`.
+This challenge offers a some exercises to recap the array method `filter`.
 Let's dive directly into it!

 ## Task